BCM Process

 The BCM is not intended to have decision making power.
 Its role is to enact on-chain the decisions Stalkholders make via off-chain voting and review and verify proposals to ensure the suggested changes are truthfully represented.

-The BCM is deployed using Safe, the most battle-tested multisig contract on Ethereum.
-Its m-of-n configuration started as 5-of-9 on Ethereum mainnet.
+The BCM is deployed using Safe, the most battle-tested multisig contract on Arbitrum.
+Its m-of-n configuration is 5-of-9.
 Parameters m and n are each ultimately defined by Stalkholders and may evolve in the future via Beanstalk Improvement Proposal (BIP).

 BCM Signers are an anonymous and diverse set of reputable community members and Beanstalk core contributors.